 - a.
-Make sure the oil drain valve located below the front casing is closed before attempting to add oil.
-(See ref. #4 in parts breakdown.) - b.
-Remove the large brass oil fill plug from the top of pump and insert the oil bottle into the fill port.
-(See ref. #5 in parts breakdown.) - c.
-Slowly add oil until oil level rises to the top of the Oil Level Line.
+Make sure the oil drain plug located at the bottom of the front casing is closed before attempting to add oil. - b.
+Remove the large oil fill plug from the top of pump and insert the oil bottle into the fill port. - c.
+Slowly add oil until oil level rises to the Oil "FULL" Line.
 Do not overfill with oil! - d.
 Replace the oil fill plug.